PyGithub/PyGithub/README.rst

 Twitter
 -------

 Starting with version 1.21.0, I'm going to tweet each new release.
-I rarelly tweet, and always about software development, so you might want to `follow me <https://twitter.com/jacquev6>`_ to stay informed.
+I rarely tweet, and always about software development, so you might want to `follow me <https://twitter.com/jacquev6>`_ to stay informed.

 What's missing?
 ===============